Dr Evelyne Deplazes

 About me

-I am a biophysical and computational chemist and my research and teaching are driven by my innate curiosity, my fascination with the molecular world and my love for solving puzzles.
+I am a biophysical and computational chemist with a passion for the molecular world.
+My research and teaching are driven by my innate curiosity and my love for solving puzzles.

 After a double degree in Chemistry and Computer Science (2003-2007), I received my PhD in Computational Biophysics from the University of Western (2012).
-I then spent four years as an Early Career Research Fellow at the University of Queensland and two years at Curtin University, funded by the Swiss National Science Foundation and the Australian National Health and Research Council (NHMRC).
-In 2019, I started my own research group at the University of Technology Sydney, which I now continue after returning to the University of Queensland in 2021.
+I then spent four years as an Early Career Research Fellow at The University of Queensland and two years at Curtin University, funded by the Swiss National Science Foundation and the Australian National Health and Medical Research Council (NHMRC).
+In 2019, I started my independent research group at the University of Technology Sydney, which I now continue after returning to The University of Queensland in 2021.

 Research Focus and Collaborations